After a motorcycle accident, the last thing you want to find out is that you were found at fault.

 The best way to do this is to ask the insurance adjuster involved in your case.
 Your best bet is to ask them whether you are being assigned fault.

 If you believe you’re not at fault, you must file an objection with your insurance company and file for re-assessment.
 If your insurance company refuses to allow you to file for a re-assessment, you will need to contact a lawyer.

 Can I file an injury motorcycle case, if I was found at fault?

 If you believe that you were wrongfully found at fault in an accident, or need help handling a motorcycle injury claim, it’s important to hire a personal injury lawyer.
 Most personal injury attorneys offer free consultations.
-During a consultation, the facts of your case will be discussed and the lawyer can advise you how to proceed with the case.
+During a consultation, the facts of your case will be discussed and your LA car accident attorney can advise you how to proceed with the case.